crellian/io/_pages/about.md

     <a href="https://github.com/crellian/carla-scoomatic" style="text-decoration:none">
         Schoomatic  - A Differential-Drive Robot Simulator<br>
     </a>
     We develop a robot simulator built on CARLA and Unreal Engine 4, embracing all intrinsic CARLA features such as NPC traffic, variable weather conditions and global waypoint planning.
+This involved developing dynamics, collisions and C++ plugins in Unreal
+Engine 4, enabling client-server communication via remote procedure call (RPC), and packaging/releasing the simulator as a Docker image.
 Additionally, our codebase provides integration with RLLib and ROS environments.</p>
 </td>
 <img  style="margin-top:2em;" align="left" src="../images/profile.png" width="160" height="160"/>
 <td>